-From your online shopping receipts to financial statements, your emails contain a great deal of sensitive information about your life, interests, and daily schedule.
-If you’re concerned about your online privacy, it’s therefore vital to keep your inbox and messages secure.
-As with all online content, the best way to protect your emails from third parties is to encrypt them with the gold standard of email encryption: end-to-end encryption (E2EE).
+Your emails contain a great deal of sensitive information about your identity.
+If you’re concerned about your online privacy, you should encrypt your inbox and messages to prevent unauthorized third parties from accessing them.
+As with all online content, the best way to protect your emails is to encrypt them with the gold standard of email encryption: end-to-end encryption (E2EE)(new window).

-Unlike popular email providers that only use TLS to encrypt your emails while they’re in transit (for example, Gmail and Outlook), Proton Mail uses E2EE by default to protect your messages.
-E2EE works by scrambling your email into indecipherable text, ensuring only your recipient can reassemble it again with the right private key.
+Unlike other email providers that only use TLS(new window) to encrypt your emails while they’re in transit (for example, Gmail and Outlook), Proton Mail uses E2EE by default to protect your messages.
+E2EE scrambles your email into indecipherable ciphertext(new window), ensuring only your recipient can make it readable again with the right private key.
 Your email is encrypted on your device and decrypted only after arriving in your recipient’s inbox, meaning no one in between can read its content.

-With Proton Mail, this encryption happens automatically behind the scenes — all you need to do is compose your email and send it to your recipient.
-We also use zero-access encryption to protect your data stored on our servers.
+We also use zero-access encryption to protect emails you receive from other email providers.
+Proton Mail instantly encrypts these emails when they’re received, meaning they’re stored in an encrypted state on our servers.
 With zero-access encryption, even if a hacker breaches Proton Mail’s servers, they won’t be able to decrypt your messages.

 If you have some technical expertise, you can also set up PGP on your own.
-PGP is an acronym for Pretty Good Privacy, one of the most widely used E2EE systems in the world.
+PGP is an acronym for Pretty Good Privacy(new window), one of the world’s most widely used E2EE systems .
 PGP allows you to digitally sign and encrypt messages, ensuring they cannot be tampered with.

 Using a PGP client

-You can set up PGP on your own by using a PGP email application, such as OpenPGP(new window).
+You can set up PGP on your own using a PGP email application like OpenPGP(new window).
 When you use a PGP client, you first need to generate a key pair: your public key and your private key.
-You can share your public key with your contacts but your private key should always be kept secret.
+You can share your public key with your contacts, but you should always keep your private key secret.

 To send you a fully encrypted email, your contact will need to use your public key to encrypt their messages to you.
 To decrypt their incoming messages, you need to use your private key.